 Tendons are fibrous cords of tough tissue that connect muscles to bones.
 Some tendons are surrounded by tendon sheaths.

 Tendinitis usually occurs during middle or older age, as the tendons weaken and become more susceptible to injury and inflammation.
 (Weakening of the tendon, called tendinopathy, usually results from many small tears that occur over time.
 Affected tendons may gradually or suddenly tear completely.)
-Tendinitis also occurs in younger people who exercise vigorously (who may develop rotator cuff tendinitis—see Muscle, Bursa, and Tendon Disorders: Rotator Cuff Tendinitis and see Sports Injuries: Rotator Cuff Injury) and in people who do repetitive tasks.
+Tendinitis also occurs in younger people who exercise vigorously (who may develop rotator cuff tendinitis—see see Rotator Cuff Tendinitis and see Rotator Cuff Injury) and in people who do repetitive tasks.

 Certain tendons are particularly susceptible to inflammation.